naoshibaikyu/wilyswarriors/CR_S1_PIEASS_ACT2.md

 Hornet: Hmmmm...
 Nah!

-[Suddenly, a light from above shines on the ship]
+%Suddenly, a light from above shines on the ship!

 MagmaShocked: The heck?!